 - Chicken fillet: €12.00 → €13.44

-With percentage adjustment: 1 action for all meat ingredients
+With percentage adjustment: 1 action updates all meat ingredients

-- Weekly: Fresh products (vegetables, fish) - prices fluctuate significantly
+- Weekly: Fresh products (vegetables, fish) - prices swing dramatically

-- Monthly: Meat, dairy, dry goods - prices more stable
+- Monthly: Meat, dairy, dry goods - prices stay more stable

-- Immediately: When you receive a price list from your supplier
+- Immediately: Upon receiving a supplier's new price list

 Digital tools vs. Excel

-In Excel you have to manually adjust every price in all recipes where the ingredient appears.
-With an app like KitchenNmbrs you adjust the price once in the ingredient database, and all recipes are automatically recalculated.
+In Excel you must manually adjust every price in all recipes containing that ingredient.
+With an app you adjust the price once in the ingredient database, and all recipes recalculate automatically.

 50 ingredients used in 30 recipes, price update costs: